-Research indicates that consumers are not keen on changing daily routines, so they seem to be more in favour of automated demand-response than manual control [21], [22].
+Research indicates that consumers are not keen on changing daily routines, so they seem to be more in favour of automated demand-response than manual control [22], [23].
 Moreover, end users cannot be expected to be continually monitoring a price signal and react accordingly.
-Therefore some kind of automation is needed when complex tariff designs are applied [23].
-In principle, the advantages of automation and remote control is that it allows for very quick responses and controllable levels of reduction, that it is available when system emergencies occur unplanned and when households are unable to take action.
+Therefore some kind of automation is needed when complex tariff designs are applied [24].